AriSchmarii/vac-winapi-import-resolving/README.md

 # "How does VAC3 use the WinApi if I can't see any imports in the .idata segment?????"
 Every VAC3 module (on Windows) uses the much loved WinApi.
 To make it harder for a reverse engineer, they get all their imports by calling GetProcAddress and then store all function pointers in an array.
 This array can be found by searching for ```8B 0D ? ? ? ?
 68 ? ? ? ?
-57``` in a x86 version of a VAC3 module.
+57``` in a VAC3 module.

 "How can I get around this?", you may ask.
 Well, the solution is actually quite simple.
 As mentioned above, you get the imports by calling GetProcAddress.
-By creating a log breakpoint with x64dbg you can create a list of all the current imports.
+By creating a log breakpoint with x32dbg you can create a list of all the current imports.
 Make sure to do this before a VAC protected game launches ofc.
 Luckily for us, VAC does this linearly and not randomly, so we get a perfectly structured list of their imports.

 # How to use the script?